Election: Systems

+In an indirect democracy, voting is the method by which the person elected (in charge) represents the people, whilst making decisions.
+Direct democracy is the complete opposite, the people make the policy decisions directly without selecting a representative to do it for them.

+A majority vote is when more than half of voters vote for the same person or party.
+However, whilst it is usually said each individual's vote does count, many countries use a combination of factors to decide who has power, not the at-large "popular vote".
+Most influential of these factors are districts that divide the electorate.
+For example, in the UK a party winning plurality in a majority of constituencies wins majority government, but they may not always have the most individual votes (i.e. they may have lose the popular vote but still win the seat count).
+(It is also possible for a party to win plurality in a minority of constituencies (but more than any other one party) and thus win minority government.)

 Electoral systems are the detailed constitutional arrangements and voting systems that convert the vote into a political decision.

 The first step is for voters to cast the ballots, which may be simple single-choice ballots, but other types, such as multiple choice or ranked ballots may also be used.
 Then the votes are tallied, for which various vote counting systems may be used. and the voting system then determines the result on the basis of the tally.
 Most systems can be categorized as either proportional, majoritarian or mixed.
 Among the proportional systems, the most commonly used are party-list proportional representation (list PR) systems, among majoritarian are first-past-the-post electoral system (single winner plurality voting) and different methods of majority voting (such as the widely used two-round system).
 Mixed systems combine elements of both proportional and majoritarian methods, with some typically producing results closer to the former (mixed-member proportional) or the other (e.g. parallel voting).

 Many countries have growing electoral reform movements, which advocate systems such as approval voting, single transferable vote, instant runoff voting or a Condorcet method; these methods are also gaining popularity for lesser elections in some countries where more important elections still use more traditional counting methods.

 While openness and accountability are usually considered cornerstones of a democratic system, the act of casting a vote and the content of a voter's ballot are usually an important exception.
 The secret ballot is a relatively modern development, but it is now considered crucial in most free and fair elections, as it limits the effectiveness of intimidation.